ToniBiro/Proiect-GeomComp/docs/index.md

 The scope of this application is to help students learn and teachers teach in a more efficient and attractive way an important part of geometry, intersections.

 This piece of software is designed for people of all ages but our targeted audience is mainly middle school/high school students.

+## The beginning

+We started working on the app as our final project for the Computational Geometry class.

+Most of the concepts applied in the code of the app we learned from that class, also understanding how important visualization is for this field of study.

+This can be extended to any part of geometry, so we chose to create something that eases the understanding of polygon intersection seeing what an important role it has as a building foundation to further grasp more complex concepts.